CJ Perry: Managerial role (2013–2016)

 Following the November 3 episode of Raw, Rusev defeated Sheamus on WWE Network to capture the United States Championship.
-At WrestleMania 31, Rusev lost the title to Cena after Rusev accidentally crashed into Lana, knocking her off the ring apron.
+At WrestleMania 31, Rusev lost the title to John Cena after Rusev accidentally crashed into Lana, knocking her off the ring apron.
 On May 17, at Payback, Cena defeated Rusev in an "I Quit" match after Lana quit on Rusev's behalf.
 The following night on Raw, Lana justified her actions by explaining that Rusev said he quit in Bulgarian, only for him to harshly dismiss her; later that night, Lana kissed Dolph Ziggler, turning her face (i.e., changing sides) and officially ending their association.
 After Ziggler being injured by Rusev, he went to return on the August 17 episode of Raw, aiding Lana during a confrontation with Rusev and Summer Rae.
 Rae went on to "seduce" Ziggler in order to end his relationship with Lana, but the storyline ended quietly, after WWE announced that Lana had injured her wrist while training.
 On October 11, TMZ reported that Lana had gotten engaged to Rusev, which Lana confirmed.
 Lana made her return, once again as a villainess, on the November 30 episode of Raw, where she and Rusev referenced their engagement.

 On the April 25, 2016, episode of Raw, Lana returned to managing Rusev, After being drafted to Raw as part of the 2016 WWE draft which took place on July 19, Lana made her first appearance for the brand on August 1, where she accompanied Rusev.
 On August 8, Rusev's and Lana's wedding celebration was usurped by Roman Reigns, and one week later on the August 15 episode of Raw, Rusev competed in a match for Lana's honor against Reigns but lost.
 In early 2017, Rusev suffered a legitimate shoulder injury, taking them off television.